Best 25+ annotation and markup tools in 2021

 The management of a feedback process can be very stressful and complicated.
 As a project manager, you could spend a lot of time chasing down stakeholders to get their feedback and drive accountability.

-But the right annotation tool has multiple advanced features, which will make it easy to get every stakeholder involved.
+But the right markup tool has multiple advanced features, which will make it easy to get every stakeholder involved.
 Checklists can be used to keep track of which stakeholders have delivered their feedback, and this effort will ensure that every team member is engaged and works together.

 A faster, more accurate approval process

-Annotation and approval software for documents can support all your projects and make your feedback and approval process much more accurate, which will empower you to protect yourself and your team members.
+Markup and approval software for documents can support all your projects and make your feedback and approval process much more accurate, which will empower you to protect yourself and your team members.

-What are 5 annotation techniques?
+What are 5 markup techniques?

-Before you choose the right markup and annotation tool and proofing features, it is advisable to take a step back and take a look at what annotations actually entail.
+Before you choose the right markup tool and proofing features, it is advisable to take a step back and take a look at what annotations actually entail.
 Therefore, we are going to introduce you to the five most common techniques and methods for annotations.

 Highlighting